Category Archives: Junesboy

 Yes, I farm, but far from diligently.

 What I do diligently is take plentiful breaks.
-The kitten (a sworn but un-diligent killer of critters that stumble into her maw) and I sit, still and attentive.
+My recently departed kitten (a sworn but un-diligent killer of critters that stumbled into her maw) and I sat, still and attentive.

 Cardinals scold.
 Frogs croak, bark, and squeak.
 Sirens wail.
 Cicadas ratchet.
 Hummers whir-r-r.
 Copters whirl.